 - Add in frozen mixed vegetable blend.
 I prefer the one with Carrots, Zucchini, Yellow Squash, Broccoli, and Cauliflower.
 Stir to combine.

 - Finally, place the browned chicken on top of veggie mix and place the skillet in the oven and let cook until chicken is fully cooked (internal temp 165° Fahrenheit)

 Serve up with a simple side salad and Parmesan rolls and you have a simple complete meal your whole family will enjoy!

 Next time you think you don’t have time to cook.
-Take these tips and tricks and whip up this quick easy, hearty, and satisfying dinners like Chicken and Gnocchi Skillet Dinner.
+Take these tips and tricks and whip up this quick easy, hearty, and satisfying dinner like Chicken and Gnocchi Skillet Dinner.

 Get the Recipe